-As a conscientious property manager, you want to put yourself ahead of the curve when it comes to environment-friendly water usage and money-saving irrigation tactics.
+As a conscientious property owner, you want to put yourself ahead of the curve when it comes to environment-friendly water usage and money-saving irrigation tactics.

 Reduce Irrigation Water Usage

-Here are a few of the ways that a facility manager can reduce water used for irrigation on their property.
+Here are a few of the ways you can reduce water used for irrigation on your property.

 The age of the old mechanical timers is gone.